OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/integrating-tf501-with-vRO.rst

    -  Edit floating IP pool

-Starting with Tungsten Fabric 5.0.1, the following workflows are also
+Starting with OpenSDN 5.0.1, the following workflows are also
 defined:

 -  Tag